HMAC Request Signatures

 - Place

-HmacSignatureMiddlewarebefore rate limiting so unauthenticated traffic does not consume the limit budget. - Combine with
+HmacSignatureMiddlewarebefore rate limiting so unauthenticated traffic does not consume the limit budget. (v1.1.0) With this order the rate limiter automatically scopes per HMAC key id via the shared auth identity. - Combine with

 IpAllowlistMiddlewareto restrict to known proxy networks (e.g. the partner's outbound CIDRs). - HMAC routes are usually